rougier/scientific-visualization-book/README.md

 <img src="images/cover.png" width="33%" alt="Front cover" align="right"/>

-An open access book on scientific visualization using python and matplotlib to be released during Spring 2021 (hopefully).
-Sources will be available in this repository, the PDF book will be open-access and the printed book will cost 50$.
+An open access book on scientific visualization using python and matplotlib to be released at the end of Summer 2021.
+Code will be available in this repository, the PDF book will be open-access and the printed book will cost 50$.

 If you want to support the book, you can: